toyugo/holbertonschool-zero_day/README.md

-This folder is the zero day repo's exercises for holbertonschool
+This folder is the zero day repo's exercises for holbertonschool. (updated)